cncf/tag-security/governance/process.md

 ### Proposals

-Proposals are ideas that are intended to become projects, where the submitter intends to be the project lead.
+Proposals are ideas that are intended to become projects, where the submitter explicitly volunteers to be the project lead.
 If a proposal is submitted that does not have a project lead intent checked, it will be converted to a suggestion during triage.